mvysny/beverage-buddy-vok/README.md

 To prepare the project for development, run
 `./gradlew clean vaadinPrepareFrontend`.
 All dependencies will be downloaded automatically by Gradle.
+Do not forget to reimport the project in Intellij, so that the `build/vaadin-generated` folder registers as a source path in Intellij.

 ## Running the Project